dasmiq/herodotus-historic-present/herodotus-historic-present.md

 [^25]: Of course, the paratactic style of Herodotus means that backgrounded information is not subordinated much of the time.

 [^26]: The test used most is this thesis (and in fact by humanists in general) is the chi-sqared test of independence.
 This test's most common application is for determining if a correlation between two variables is significant or merely random.
-If we want, therefore, to \[The rest of this footnote seems to have been suppressed by the chapter break. —ed.]
+If we want, therefore, to \[The rest of this footnote seems to have been suppressed by the word processor due to the chapter break. —ed.]

 <!-- ## Chapter Three -->